Deokishisu/FRLG-Plus/FEATURES.md

 ##### Battle-related:
 - Health bar drains faster at higher HP levels.
 - Battle animation speed setting in the options menu.
-When set to fast, the slide-in animation at the start of every battle is skipped, health bars animate much faster, and pressing the A or B button during text delays will skip them.
+When set to fast, the transition and slide-in animations at the start of every battle are skipped, health bars animate much faster, and pressing the A or B button during text delays will skip them.
 When set to instant, health and experience bars will animate instantly in addition to everything that the fast setting offers.
 - New battle style option, switch, which is like shift but doesn't tell what the opponent is switching in.
 Shift has been renamed to predict.
 - Press B on the "What will Pokémon do?" menu during wild battles to move the cursor to run.
 - A message is now printed at the end of a battle if a Pokémon has gained an item through the Pickup ability.